-When you go for US Visa stamping and it is approved, you get your passport with US visa stamp foil glued inside it.
-Sometimes, you may see some text in the annotation section like the company name or other details… But, it can be confusing when you see some text that says “Clearance Received” or something on that lines in the same annotation section.
+After you go for US Visa stamping, if it is approved, you get your passport with US visa stamp foil glued inside it.
+Sometimes, you may see some text in the annotation section, like the company name or other details… But it can be confusing when you see some text that says “Clearance Received” or something along that lines in the same annotation section.

-Also, when you are applying for a US visa and filling out the DS-160 form or on CGI Federal website, you also may also encounter questions like the below:
+Also, when you are applying for a US visa and filling out the DS-160 form or on USTravelDocs Portal website, you may encounter questions like the following:

 - Was your prior H1B Visa (temporary occupation, temporary worker, or trainee) annotated “Clearance Received” or “Department Authorization”? “